Free 48kWh Battery with Solar!Get Offer

 What is a solar PPA (Power Purchase Agreement)?+

 A solar PPA is an agreement where a third party owns and installs a solar system on your property, and you agree to purchase the electricity generated at a fixed per-kWh rate — typically lower than your current utility rate.
-PPAs offer $0 upfront cost and immediate savings, but you do not own the system and cannot claim the federal ITC.
+PPAs shift the capital cost to the third party in exchange for fixed per-kWh payments, but you do not own the system and cannot claim the federal ITC.
 PPAs are more common in commercial solar than residential in Ontario.

 Does solar financing affect my home's resale value?+